 - Sponsors should be included in some of the catechetical sessions for candidates.

 - Retreats offer an excellent opportunity to meet Jesus Christ in a life-changing way, so an opportunity to experience an overnight or a weekend retreat should be included in the preparation program.
-However, as always, parents have the right and responsibility to determine whether such an experience is right for their particular child.

 - Pastors, catechists, and parents will cooperatively decide when the Sacrament of Confirmation is to be offered to children and adults who are mentally hndicapped.